WebOfTrustInfo/rwot8-barcelona/topics-and-advance-readings/DID-Content-References.md

                      pct-encoded )
 did-reference      = did-url / did-relative-ref
 ```
-## Proposed ABNF Syntax With Support for Data Object References
+## Proposed ABNF Syntax With Support for DID Content References

-To add support for both types of data object references, we only need to add syntax that is parallel to the semicolon syntax used for service references.
+To add support for both types of content references, we only need to add syntax that is parallel to the semicolon syntax used for service references.
 The limited character set available for this syntax in a valid URI is defined the `sub-delims` rule from the URI syntax defined in [RFC 3986](https://www.ietf.org/rfc/rfc3986.txt).
-In this ABNF we chose `!` for IDOs and `$` doe MDOs.
+In this ABNF we propose the `$` as the delimiter for content references.

 ```
 did                = "did:" method ":" method-specific-idstring